 As a small business owner, every dollar counts for you—and every dollar taken away hurts, especially if you’re not turning a profit.
 That’s why payroll taxes like Employment Insurance and the CPP/QPP affect you so much: you owe premiums on every dollar you pay your employees, regardless of whether your business is thriving.

-Starting in 2019, the government is going to increase CPP premiums over five years to cover higher CPP payouts.
+Starting in January 2019, the government is increasing CPP/QPP premiums over five years to cover higher CPP/QPP payouts.
 Premiums will be applied to more income than they currently are, adding even more to your tax burden.

 How the rate increases will happen